benignware/parentscroll-fix/README.md

 parentscroll-fix
 ================

-This fix prevents scrolling of parent container in overflow elements on iOS6 and Android.
+This fix prevents scrolling of a parent container with overflow: hidden in overflowing container on iOS6 and Android.

 Issue
 -----